Submitting Your FYS Choices

 The Fall 2015 FYS Offerings

 FYS titles and course descriptions for the fall 2015 semester are available on Wheaton’s First-Year Seminar webpage.

 Click on course numbers for course descriptions and, if available, a link to the faculty member’s webpage.

 As you browse through FYS titles and course descriptions, be sure to note the class time each FYS is offered.
 You can check the course time by clicking on “View Course schedule” from the course description page.
 Most FYS sections are scheduled for late morning or early afternoon, but some take place later in the day.
 As you consider the FYS sections in which you are interested, be sure that those sections do not conflict with athletic, extracurricular, or other commitments.

-Once you have read more about the available FYS sections, login to InsideWheaton and complete the FYS Preference Form.
+Once you have read more about the available FYS sections, login to InsideWheaton and complete the FYS Preference Form, which is due by June 1st.
 You will be asked to list 8 FYS sections that you would be interested in taking—with the understanding that you can be placed in any one of your 8 choices.
 Therefore, be thoughtful about your choices.
 Once you are placed in your First-Year Seminar your placement cannot be changed.

 Some tips for choosing FYS sections:

 1.)
 Choose FYS sections that allow you to explore your interests and passions.
 Although it doesn’t need to do so, your FYS can help you explore a potential major.
 You can also simply choose FYS sections about topics that intrigue you.